Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: The Operating Model

 In system~\eqref{eq:pdmm-general}, the linear growth rates $g_i(B_1,\dots,B_S)$ are non-linear functions of their arguments, including extended type II functional responses, which are nonlinear functions of the biomasses $B_1, [1]\dots, [1]B_S$.
-Details are as in \cite[Chapter~22]{rossberg13:_food_webs_biodiv}, with modifications as given at the end of this section.
-Compared to Lotka-Volterra or other, simpler interaction terms, this complicates the interpretation of model outputs, but has been shown to lead to dynamically stable food-webs with topologies similar to those seen in natural terrestrial and aquatic communities, which otherwise are difficult to build.
+Details are as in \citeauthor{rossberg13:_food_webs_biodiv} (\citeyear{rossberg13:_food_webs_biodiv}, Chapter 22), with modifications as given at the end of this section.
+These type II functional responses complicates the interpretation of model outputs, compared to simpler interaction terms, but have been shown to lead to dynamically stable food-webs with topologies similar to those seen in natural terrestrial and aquatic communities, which are otherwise difficult to build.

-As shown by \cite{rossberg13:_food_webs_biodiv}, the size of PDMM communities scales approximately proportional to a parameter $X$ that controls both the probability of direct competition among producers and the maximum length of vulnerability traits vectors.
-The outcome of, say, doubling $X$ is to halve the probability of direct competition among producers and to double the volume of trophic niche space, which is similar to simply modelling two communities in parallel, and then "rewiring" interactions to go criss-cross between the two communities.
-Results reported in Tab.~\ref{tab:results} of the main text correspond to the choice $X=2$, below we also report corresponding results for $X=1$ for comparison.
+As shown by \cite{rossberg13:_food_webs_biodiv}, the size of PDMM communities scales approximately linearly with a parameter $X$ that controls both the probability of direct competition among producers and the maximum length of vulnerability traits vectors.
+The outcome of, say, doubling $X$ is to halve the probability of direct competition among producers and to double the volume of trophic niche space, which is similar to simply modelling two communities in parallel and then ``rewiring'' interactions to go criss-cross between the two communities.
+Results reported in Table~\ref{tab:results} of the main text correspond to the choice $X=2$, for comparison we also report corresponding results for $X=1$.

-For $X=2$ we found that producers tended to evolve larger and larger body sizes with the model definition used by \cite{rossberg13:_food_webs_biodiv}, which is undesirable for studies of open-ocean communities.
-We avoided this by going back to \cite{rossberg07:_flat} in modelling producer population growth rates as
+For $X=2$ and with the model definition used by \cite{rossberg13:_food_webs_biodiv} we found that producers tended to evolve increasingly larger body sizes, which is undesirable for studies of open-ocean communities.
+We avoided this by going back to a model formulation of \cite{rossberg07:_flat}, where producer population growth rates are given by